Coloring ideas for Lobster

 Feeling playful?
 Try creating a magical lobster with a golden shell and rainbow-colored claws!

-On the back of the page, why not try writing some fun facts about the lobster, or how to say its name in different languages?
+On the back of the page, why not try writing some fun facts about the lobster, or its name in different languages?
 You could even give it a name of your own, or draw your own version using your imagination!

 What is a Lobster?